What is cap-ONE?

 A new class ultra compact and highly durable sensor

-cap-ONE employs advanced miniaturization of infrared absorption spectroscopy system, the cap-ONE sensor has achieved an extremely light and small size with a weight of 4 mg and the the dead space of 0.5 mL.
-Also, by using anti-fogging membrane, neither motor nor heater is required.
+cap-ONE employs advanced miniaturization of infrared absorption spectroscopy system and its sensor has achieved an extremely light and small size with a weight of 4 g with a dead space of 0.5 mL.
+Also, by using an anti-fogging membrane, neither motor nor heater is required.

-cap-ONE is highly durable - withstands a drop test of 100 falls from a height of 2 a flex test of 5000 times with a 400 g load, and a water test with a 1 m for 30 minutes (IPX-7).
+cap-ONE is highly durable, withstanding a drop test of 100 falls from a height of 2 m, a flex test of 5,000 times with a 400 g load, and a water test with submersion to a depth of 1 m for 30 minutes (IPX7).

 Innovative features - Anti-fogging membrane

-cap-ONE uses the original transparent film with anti-fogging membrane.
-The anti-fogging membrane forms a smooth layer of water which allows stable transmission of infrared light without irregular reflection.
-This technology eliminates the need of heaters and reduces power consumption and weight of the cap-ONE sensor.
+cap-ONE uses an original transparent film with an anti-fogging membrane.
+It forms a smooth layer of water which allows stable transmission of infrared light without irregular reflection.
+This technology eliminates the need for heaters, and reduces the power consumption and weight of the sensor.

 |Without anti-fogging membrane||With anti-fogging membrane inside the airway|